renatco/cf-vagrant-installer/README.md

 2) p2p0
 What interface should the network bridge to?
 ```
-In my case it will be number 1.
+In my case I will select option 1.

 After booting, CF will be accessible from any computer in your LAN: api.cf.local

 #### Using VMware Fusion / Workstation
 Alternatively, you can use a different Vagrant provider such as the VMware Fusion or VMware Workstation provider.
-See the [Vagrant documentation](http://docs.vagrantup.com/v2/providers/index.html) for information on installing and using providers.
+See the [Vagrant documentation](http://docs.vagrantup.com/v2/providers/index.html) for information on installing
+and using providers.

 > **Stop!!** If you are going to use the VMware provider, you **must** follow the instructions [here] (vmware/VMware-Instructions.md) first, or the next steps will result in an environment that will not work.